 inlined.
 You can request that a records should be structurally inlined in other

-hint.
+types by adding the @struct hint.
 For example, a record representing an

 integer pair of coordinates could be declared like this: